HN Debrief

 Reference links

-Alternative PCB and circuit design tools
+PCB and hardware design tools

 • JITX